APenderGH/ctf_write-ups/CrikeyCon(VIII)-2022/SupaSecure/README.md

 ![image](https://user-images.githubusercontent.com/104875856/188298988-c7bd3799-ed75-4cd2-9b07-cab0883e6e5c.png)

 Oooo, that's interesting.
 Looks like the page expected some data coming with the `POST` request.
 Now, it's important to notice here that the page was expecting `JSON` data.
 To send `JSON` data in your requests you need to specify that that's the kind of data that you're sending, so the server that's receiving it knows how to interpret it.
-To do that we use a Header called `Content-Type:`, and you can see in our earlier requests that that header is set to `application/x-www-form-urlencoded`.
+To do that we use a Header called `Content-Type`, and you can see in our earlier requests that that header is set to `application/x-www-form-urlencoded`.
 This is simply telling the server that we're sending url encoded information.

 Now, to send `JSON` data, all we need to do is change that Header to `application/json`. *The author even hints at this a little*

 ![image](https://user-images.githubusercontent.com/104875856/188299333-9a864c02-13f3-4502-bd5d-cf60381b145b.png)

-If you're interested you can look at all the different values for the `Content-Type:` header <a href="https://developer.mozilla.org/en-US/docs/Web/HTTP/Basics_of_HTTP/MIME_types">HERE</a>.
+If you're interested you can look at all the different values for the `Content-Type` header <a href="https://developer.mozilla.org/en-US/docs/Web/HTTP/Basics_of_HTTP/MIME_types">HERE</a>.
 But just changing that doesn't fix our problem, the server said it was expecting something like `{"user":"user","pass":"user"}` so let's give it that.
 Editing our request to include that `JSON` looks like this,

 ```
 POST /login HTTP/2